daraghbyrne/iotworkshop2019/step6/README.md

 3. When it's found it, it publishes a new event called 'hook-response/webhookname' that my decive is listening for.
 This event has the info we want in it.
 4. My device gets the info and can do cool stuff.

 Before the workshop, I set up a webhook you can use.
-It's called `forecast`.
-It gets information from [DarkSky](https://darksky.net/forecast/40.5465,-80.0525/us12/en) - an online platform that specializes in weather forecasting and visualization.
+It's called `bitcoin`.
+It gets information from [cryptonator](https://www.cryptonator.com/api) - an online platform that specializes in bitcoin currency pricing.
 Perfect!

-The webhook asks for one bit of information - the latitude and longitude for the place you want weather info on - and it sends back four things:
+The webhook asks for one bit of information - the currency you want to get exchange and pricing information - and it sends back four things:

-- a label for the current weather in that location
-- the temperature
-- the probability of rain
-- the intensity of rain (millimeters per hour)
+- Base - Base currency code
+- Target - Target currency code
+- Price - Volume-weighted price
+- Volume - Total trade volume for the last 24 hours
+- Change - Past hour price change

-We're going to add these into our code and have it look up weather information for Pittsburgh (lat: 40.4406, lon: -79.9959)!
+We're going to add these into our code and have it look up bitcoin pricing

 ### Starting point.